Brightwizard21/cos425-group/README.md

 ## Tomomi Bahun
 I spent most of my time at home during the winter break.
 I watched a British baking show, and it made me want to learn baking.
 I practiced baking some fun stuff, like macarons and cream puffs, and they came out good.
 Also, I purchased the entire series of Demon Slayer books and enjoyed reading them.
 They were expensive, but I thought they were worth buying.

+## Jack O'Connor
+During the winter break I didn't really do much.
+My freetime was mainly spent going to the gym, hanging with friends, and playing video games (primarily Valorant).
+One of the main things I always look forward to during breaks is getting back on a good gym schedule, and also going with my friends that are home from college.